Aart Staartjes

-Staartjes used to present the annual arrival of Sinterklaas in the Netherlands.
+Staartjes presented the annual arrival of Sinterklaas in the Netherlands.

 Early life

-Aart Staartjes was born in Nieuwendam, a neighbourhood of Amsterdam-Noord.
+Staartjes was born in Nieuwendam, a neighbourhood of Amsterdam-Noord.
 He had an older brother, and a younger sister.
 They lived in a house on the Nieuwendammerdijk.
 His father, his grandfather, and an uncle of his worked in a carpentry shop located behind the house.
 Staartjes started his primary education at the age of eight.
 After that, he went to the mulo in Amsterdam, followed by the Kweekschool, a teachers' college.
-He dropped out of the Kweekschool in 1958, and went to the theatre school instead.
+He dropped out of the Kweekschool in 1958, and went to the theatre school.
 He graduated in 1961.

 Career

 After graduation from the Toneelschool, Staartjes performed with various companies including the Nieuw Rotterdams Toneel en Studio.
 Staartjes made his debut in 1961 in Meneer Topaze, based on a play written by Marcel Pagnol in the 1930s.
-He performed in a number of TV shows, and in 1967 starts the show Woord voor Woord for the Interkerkelijke Omroep Nederland, in which he does bible readings.
-He is the voice of Rocus, de vrije vogel (the free bird), for the children's show Fabeltjeskrant.
+He performed in a number of TV shows, and in 1967 starts the show Woord voor Woord for the Interkerkelijke Omroep Nederland, in which he performed Bible readings.
+He is the voice of Rocus in the children's show Fabeltjeskrant.

 A key moment in Staartjes' career came in 1972, when broadcaster VARA asked him to develop a children's show.
-De Stratemakeropzeeshow, created with actors-singers Wieteke van Dort and Joost Prinsen, and the writers' collective of Willem Wilmink, Karel Eykman, and Hans Dorrestijn), is a program firmly grounded on a children's perspective, sometimes controversially so, and runs until 1974.
-The show didn't eschew using colloquial language; "Poop and Pee Minuet", for instance, was criticized in the tabloid De Telegraaf.
-This show and its successor were hailed as groundbreaking in offering the point of view of children and in popularizing poetry for children to a wide audience, in a country which was until then quite conservative but had recently seen a wave of children's books that tackled real-life issues, including divorce, sexual violence, drug use.
+De Stratemakeropzeeshow, created with actors-singers Wieteke van Dort and Joost Prinsen, and the writers' collective of Willem Wilmink, Karel Eykman, and Hans Dorrestijn, was a program firmly grounded on a children's perspective, sometimes controversially so, and ran until 1974.
+The show did not eschew using colloquial language; "Poop and Pee Minuet", for instance, was criticized in the tabloid De Telegraaf.
+The show and its successor were hailed as groundbreaking in offering the point of view of children and in popularizing poetry for children to a wide audience.
 After the show ended in 1974, he performed in and co-directed De film van ome Willem, starring Edwin Rutten, a show that ran until 1989.

 He provided the voice of Bernard in the Dutch dub of The Rescuers, as well as the additional voices of Deacon Owl and Deadeye the Rabbit.